milosolutions/mscripts/hooks/gitHooksReadme.md

 git commit -m "Provide good commit message"
 ```

-At that moment git will call pre-commit hook from .git/hooks, in our case it will call accordingly
+At that moment git will call pre-commit hook from _.git/hooks_, in our case it will call accordingly
 * mclang-format
 * mclang-tidy (only when previous step has finished succesfully)

 ## Results

-If your code has a proper formatting and does not contains any errors then you should see:
+If your code has proper formatting and does not contain any errors then you should see:

 ```
 $ git add .